Tips for Success

 - Incorporate as many interactive processes as possible that reinforce learning.
 Consider utilizing case studies/discussion, audience response systems (if available), simulations, and/or time for feedback and reflection.

 - Prepare an easy to read PowerPoint presentation and handout materials that encapsulate the main points.
-Please view the Tips sheet, or visit these helpful sites for more information:
+Please view the Tips sheet for more information.

 Making Good Use of an Audience Response System